 Sir Gareth was involved in three Grand Slams and five successive Triple Crowns.

 Sir Gareth helped the Lions secure victory over New Zealand in 1973 – scoring a try which is widely acknowledged as one of the greatest tries ever scored.

-Over the years, numerous rugby magazine polls have voted Sir Gareth Edwards as the greatest rugby player of all time.
+Over the years, numerous rugby magazine polls have voted Sir Gareth Edwards as ‘the greatest rugby player of all time‘.

 Since retiring from the game in 1978, Sir Gareth has become an accomplished writer, broadcaster and businessman.